• Skip to main content

 This is a popular quick service dining spot, and there's usually a bit of a crowd, but the line moves quickly.
 Even during peak lunch hours, our mobile order was ready within about 10 minutes.

-Where’s the best place to sit?
+What's the best place to sit at Flame Tree BBQ?

 Flame Tree BBQ might just have the best seating in the park.
 There's a large, shaded garden seating area tucked behind the restaurant, with plenty of tables, padded chairs, fans, and even a waterfront view.
 It's quiet, lush, and far from the main foot traffic.